learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 that the power we now get is the ability to dispatch actions from inside of the returned function.
 So with that power, we first dispatch an action to state that we are about to make a request to our API.
 Then we make the request.
-We do not hit our __then()__ function until the response is received, this means that we are not dispatching our action of type 'ADD_CATS' until we receive our data.
+We do not hit our `then()` function until the response is received, this means that we are not dispatching our action of type 'ADD_ASTRONAUTS' until we receive our data.
-Thus we are able to send along that data.
+Thus, we are able to send along that data.

 ### Summary

 We saw that when retrieving data from APIs, we run into a problem where the action creator returns an action before the data is retrieved.
-To resolve this, we use a middleware called __Redux Thunk__. __Redux Thunk__ allows us to return a function inside of our action creator instead of a plain JavaScript object.
+To resolve this, we use a middleware called Thunk.
+Thunk allows us to return a function inside of our action creator instead of a plain JavaScript object.
 That returned function receives the store's dispatch function, and with that we are able to dispatch multiple actions: one to place the state in a loading state, and another to update our store with the returned data.

 <p class='util--hide'>View <a href='https://learn.co/lessons/redux-thunk-readme'>Redux Thunk Readme</a> on Learn.co and start learning to code for free.</p>